RetroAchievements/docs/docs/developer-docs/unsupported-emulators-and-cores.md

 ## Nintendo DS

 - ❌ Standalone Emulator: **melonDS Android**
-  - Causes numerous issues with achievements
+  - Causes numerous issues with achievements.
-  - Devs have no means to resolve issues players have
+  - Devs have no means to resolve issues players have.

 ## Nintendo DSi